Electron Spin Resonance of the Interacting Spinon Liquid

-Semiclassically, the competition between the Heisenberg exchange $J$ (that forces the neighboring spins to be antiparallel) and DM interaction $\mathbf{D}$ (that forces them to be perpendicular) results in an incommensurate spiral, period of which is determined by the wavevector $q_{\mathrm{DM}}=a^{-1}D/J$.
-This implies that in the twisted reference frame that rotates by angle $\arctan(D/J)$ around the $z$-axis between neighboring sites, the spiraling pattern of spins turns into the collinear one.
-Quantum-mechanically, this transformation corresponds to the unitary position-dependent rotation of spins which eliminates ${\bf D} \cdot \spop_{n}\times\spop_{n+1}$ term from the Hamiltonian \eqref{EQ:AFplusDM}~\cite{GangadharaiahSunStarykh_PRB_2008_chainDM,SM}.
-Simultaneously, it shifts the wavevector by $q_{\mathrm{DM}}$.
-Despite being small, this shift is of utmost importance for the ESR response of the chain.
+Semiclassically, the competition between the antiferromagnetic Heisenberg exchange $J$ and DM interaction $\mathbf{D}$ results in an incommensurate spiral, the period of which is determined by the wave vector $q_{\mathrm{DM}} = \tan^{-1}(D/J)/a \approx D/(J a)$.
+Quantum mechanically one can employ the unitary position-dependent rotation of spins $\hat{S}^+_n = \hat{\tilde{S}}^+_n e^{-i q_{\rm DM} n a}$ which eliminates the DM term from the Hamiltonian \eqref{EQ:AFplusDM} for the price of the momentum boost $q \to q + q_{\rm DM}$~\cite{GangadharaiahSunStarykh_PRB_2008_chainDM}~\cite{SM}.

-The ESR, which measures rate of absorption of the microwave radiation (with mm-range wavelength) by the crystal, is determined by the imaginary part of the transverse spin susceptibility, $\chi''(0,\nu)$.
-The above argument about the DM-induced shift shows that in a spin chain with uniform DM interaction and magnetic field parallel to it \eqref{EQ:AFplusDM}, the energy absorption rate is instead determined by $\chi''(q_{\mathrm{DM}},\nu)$ \cite{GangadharaiahSunStarykh_PRB_2008_chainDM,Karimi2011} --- the ESR becomes a finite momentum probe of the dynamic spin susceptibility!